Quick Answer

 Phase calls:

 Before each phase handoff, run the same confirmation check: the legal route still fits your stay pattern, the document pack is complete and internally consistent, the housing decision is based on tested fit rather than listing photos, the primary and backup work options both function in practice, and the budget reflects actual spending with room for weaker months.
-Then do one more official check for current requirements: Add current requirement after verification.
+Then do one more official check and verify the current requirement set from official or consulate records before use.

 Turn your visa and document deadlines (if applicable) into a practical pre-flight checklist with the Visa Cheatsheet for Digital Nomads.